Vitest

 value: ProvidedContext[T],

-To recieve the values in the test, you need to import inject method from vitest entrypont:
+To receive the values in the test, you need to import inject method from vitest entrypoint:

 import { inject } from 'vitest'